 Toulouse, a southwestern city north of the Pyrenees mountains, has about 10,000 to 15,000 Jews in its overall population of 440,000, said Jean-Paul Amoyelle, the president of the Ozar Hatorah school network in France.
 He said its Jewish community is well integrated into the city.

-The school targeted Monday, behind a high white wall, was cordoned off by police, who then escorted other children out as forensics police combed the scene.
+The school targeted Monday, behind a high white wall with few external markings, was cordoned off by police, who then escorted other children out as forensics police combed the scene.
 Six bullet holes circled an aluminum fence that surrounds the school.

 One officer held a distraught girl, her face in her hands.
 A mother and son wearing a yarmulke walked away from the site, their faces visibly pained.